willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 comments: true
 ---

 Configure and deploy an instance of Staticman at Heroku.

-These instructions are for a Jekyll site hosted at GitHub using Staticman v2 and reCaptcha v2.
-Notifications are sent with MailGun and comments are moderated.
+* Jekyll site hosted at GitHub using Staticman v2
+* reCaptcha v2 for spam reduction
+* MailGun, a free mailing list service for Notifications
+* Comments are moderated

 This is mostly an Installation Guide and partly a Theory of Operation.
-Corrections are welcomed.
+Corrections and clarifications are very much welcomed.

-This guide does not cover how to set up your Jekyll site for commenting.
+This guide does not cover the _include files for implementing commenting on your Jekyll site.
+See my [_includes/comments*](https://github.com/willymcallister/willymcallister.github.io/tree/master/_includes) and the [credits](#credits) at the end.

 ----